 The issue of war and peace has troubled and even divided followers of Christ for the greater part of Christian history.
-In any war we are likely to find (1) a small but dedicated group of Christians refusing to take up arms because of their encompassing objections to bloodshed, their specific objections to a particular war, or their canonical obligations as clergy or monks; and (2) a great majority of Christians taking part in every aspect of military life without voicing any objection.
-Were you to interview their pastors, you would find a similar division.
+In any war we are likely to find (1) a small but dedicated group of Christians refusing to take up arms because of their objections to bloodshed in all circumstances, their specific objections to a particular war, or their canonical obligations as clergy or monks; and (2) a great majority of Christians taking part in every aspect of military life without voicing any objection.

 The fact that relatively small numbers of Christians are conscientious objectors might indicate that such a position is at odds with authentic Christianity.
 Surely the majority is to be regarded as the more representative?
 On the other hand, it may be observed that many Christians in our world are far more influenced by their national rather than by their religious identity.
 Many obey orders to participate in war because no one, including pastors and bishops, has suggested grounds exist for Christians to behave otherwise.